resource-watch/slate/source/includes/api/_user_management.md

 ### GET `<BASE API URL>/auth/`

-Convenience URL that redirects to `<BASE API URL>/auth/login`
+Convenience URL that redirects to `<BASE API URL>/auth/login` - the HTML login page.

 ### GET `<BASE API URL>/auth/login`

-Basic API auth login page.
-Only supported for HTML requests.
+HTML page that displays the login, registration and password reset links.
+This is the most common entry point when using the HTML UI provided by the RW API for user management.

 ### POST `<BASE API URL>/auth/login`